 A final theory

-Imagine if there exist a single mathematical principle, that explains all of reality and which cannot itself be reduced to other, deeper principles.
-The belief that such a principle exist and the quest to find it lies at the heart of modern physics.
+Imagine if there exists a single mathematical principle, that explains all of reality — in a reductionist sense — and which cannot itself be reduced to other, deeper principles.
+The belief that such a principle exists and the quest to find it lies at the heart of modern physics.
 It is the search for a final theory.

 Why do we believe that such a principle exist?